quanhspdz/Dictionary-OOP/README.md

   2. The application is written in Java and uses the JavaFX library.
   3. The application is based on the MVC model.
   4. The application has two types of dictionaries: English-Vietnamese and Vietnamese-English.
-  5. The application use E_V.txt and V_E.txt files to store data.
+  5. The application use E_V.txt and V_E.txt files to store data and word search features.
+  6. The application use firebase to store data user.
+  7. Game-intergrated application to practice English and study time statistics.
+  8. Use Google' Api to translate the entire paragraph.
+  9. Use Google' Api to pronounce each word.
 ## UML diagram
 ![UML diagram](
 ## Installation
-  1. Clone the project from the repository.
+  1. Clone the project from the repository by command: git clone https://github.com/quanhspdz/Dictionary-OOP.git
   2. Open the project in the IDE.
-  3. Run the project.
+  3. Instruction for build app
+    - Project Stucture -> Modules -> DictionaryApplication:
+        + Source Folders: src\main\java
+        + Resource Folders: src\main\resources
+    - Run -> Edit Configurations... -> Add new run configuration... -> Application
+        + Name: DictionaryApp
+        + MainClass: App.DictionaryApp
+- Modify options --> Add VM options
+- VM options: --module-path "\path\to\openjfx-21.0.1_windows-x64_bin-sdk\javafx-sdk-21.0.1\lib" --add-modules javafx.controls,javafx.fxml,javafx.web
   4. If you want to change the data, you can change the E_V.txt and V_E.txt files.
 ## Usage
   1. Select mode: English-Vietnamese or Vietnamese-English to choose the dictionary.